seetaraman/delta-demo/README.md

 # delta-demo
-this is demo for git & github lass
+this is demo for git & github class